 You want to create a portfolio of your work

 A collection is the perfect way to showcase the body of work you’ve made with StoryMaps and ArcGIS.
 Spin one up to create a shareable catalogue of all the great things your organization has published, or use it to show the range of projects you may have worked on as a consultant.
-My team created one as a helpful, one-stop-shop for browsing our favorite stories we’ve made with both Esri’s new and classic storytelling tools.
+My team created one to show off some of our favorite stories we, and our colleagues, created last year.

 You have one big story you’d like to tell in several installments